Part 7 of Fuck the Muse

 I’ve been told that you can’t teach creativity, but I disagree.
 We think of creativity as sudden, sexy, inexplicable moments of inspiration — ignoring the hard work that makes those moments possible.
-You can’t learn to be inspired, but you can learn to hunt down inspiration, kill it, and tan the hide.

 The Art of Control